Gfuen/AWSSecurityCert/awssecuritystudy.md

 - Change Sets let you preview changes (A Change Set)
 - ..multiple different versions (lots of change sets)
 - Chosen changes can be applied by executing the change set
+- Operations such as denying Update:Replace and Update:Delete or Enable Termination protection can stop accidental removal of resources

 ## CloudFormation (CFN) Custom Resources